 What are the costs to connect to and maintain the system?

-If you connect as part of a “Regular Connection” there are no upfront fees.
-The wastewater charge, once connected to sewer, will average $90 per month – $20 is based on usage and a $5 service fee (call us if your system fails or needs repairs); the rest of the cost is a base charge which equates to what an average In-District customer pays us in yearly tax.
+Upfront fees vary per connection option: If you connect as a “Regular Connection” (when we make it available to all houses along a specific street) there are minimal upfront fees.
+If your septic system fails before we can offer you a “Regular Connection” or if you are building on an empty lot, you may qualify for an “Early Connection” – this option has an upfront fee (cost increases each year).
+“Late Connections” will have similar fees to an “Early Connection”.
+Both “Early” and “Late” connections may have the option for a “Self-install” (hiring a plumber and electrician to install the system provided to you by LMUD) versus an “LMUD-install” (we install the system for you to no added cost for labor, although wait times avg. about 1 year after signing up).
+No matter the connection choice (“Early”, “Regular” or “Late”) the wastewater charge, once connected to sewer, averages about $90 per month – $10 is based on volume usage and a $5 service fee (connected customers just call us if your system fails or needs repairs); the rest of the cost is a base charge which equates to about what an average In-District customer pays us in yearly tax.
 It helps us pay for infrastructure development and ongoing maintenance.
-If your septic system fails before we can offer you a “Regular Connection” or if you are building on an empty lot, you may qualify for an “Early Connection” – this option has an upfront fee of approx. $4,125 (cost increases each year).
-“Late Connections” will have similar fees.
-Both “Early” and “Late” connections may have the option for a “Self-install” versus an “LMUD-install” if they need to connect before LMUD’s schedule allows.
 Homeowners will also see a slight increase to their electric bills once connected since electricity is needed to run the grinder pump’s control panel.
 (Click here for more information on Rates and Connection Options)

 What is the Project’s timeline?